jackfsuia/chats-crawler/README.md

 ...
 ```
 `<# ztf-ucasTengfei Zhang #>` and `<# smth #>` are the two posters' names, and are formatted this way for you to easily template it to instruction-finetune LLMs (e.g., maybe replace `<# smth #>` with `<assistant>`, and `<# ztf-ucasTengfei Zhang #>` with `<user>`, etc.).
 If there are images interspersed in the texts, they will not only be downloaded and saved in `storage/datasets/imgs` with a new FILENAME, but also replaced in place with `"[img FILENAME]"` in texts.
 If there are links interspersed in the texts, they will be replaced in place with `"[link LINK]"` in texts.
 All the other elements are deleted.

+ *Does this help you save some run time?
+Give us a :star:*
 ## Notice
 Make sure by yourself the crawling is **legal**, check the website's robots.txt if you're not sure.
 We are not responsible for any law risks and issues.